 4. Denzel Washington

 “He meant everything to me.
 He was a positive example of elegance and taste.
-He was a source of pride for million African Americans.
+He was a source of pride for millions of African Americans.
 He was a great movie star that was appreciated by millions of people all around the world.”